 Well, milled receivers are heavier, and will last longer, but are more expensive.
 Stamped receivers are lighter, are riveted together, and typically wear out faster.
 50 years ago, this difference mattered a lot.

-Now however, stamped receivers are lasting well over the 100,000 round mark, which is far beyond what you’re ever likely to shoot.
-I’ve been shooting all my life, and I shoot for a living now, and I might have shot over 100,000 rifle rounds total across several hundred different rifles, but there’s no way I or anyone else is ever likely to come close to that on a single gun, unless we’re talking about a range rental or a service weapon that’s staying in a military armory for several decades.
+Now, however, stamped receivers are lasting well over the 100,000 round mark, which is far beyond what you’re ever likely to shoot.
+I’ve been shooting malwarebytes crack all my life, and I shoot for a living now, and I might have shot over 100,000 rifle rounds total across several hundred different rifles, but there’s no way I or anyone else is ever likely to come close to that on a single gun unless we’re talking about a range rental or a service weapon that’s staying in a military armory for several decades.